ghc-proposals/ghc-proposals/proposals/0000-pun-warnings.rst

 Problem Statement
 -----------------

-As we step towards Dependent Haskell (with `#378 <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0378-dependent-type-design.rst>`_ acceptance), the distinction between types and terms becomes blurrier and blurrier and the need arises to use terms and types interchangeably.
-Indeed, we can begin to see this need with ``RequiredTypeArguments`` which lets us write functions like this:
+As we step towards Dependent Haskell (with the acceptance of `#378 <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0378-dependent-type-design.rst>`_), the distinction between types and terms becomes blurrier and blurrier, and the need arises to use terms and types interchangeably.
+Indeed, we can begin to see this need with ``RequiredTypeArguments``, which lets us write functions like this:

 ::